 Frequently Asked Questions

-- When will my Coventry coverage become effective?
+- When will my plan coverage become effective?

 - Can I continue to go to my current doctors?

 - I already belong to another Medicare Advantage plan.
-Can I switch to a Coventry Plan?
+Can I switch to a Coventry Medicare Advantage plan?

 - Will I need to keep my Medigap policy?